Aduthathu Albert: Cast

+Production

+A karate fight scene featuring Prabhu and other karate students were shot at Ooty.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali, Vairamuthu, Gangai Amaran, Ponnaruvi and Kadhal Mathi.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Va Va Mysooru" was adapted from the Kannada song "Aaha Mysore Mallige", composed by Ilaiyaraaja's mentor G. K. Venkatesh.

-Reception
+Release and reception

+Prior to release, the film faced issues with the censor board due to its theme of cross religion romance.
 Jayamanmadhan of Kalki felt many of the scenes from the film gave an impression of watching an old film in television.